• Vne, IAS, TAS and BVDs

 Which also reminds me of a Waco that ended up on its back at CRQ because he landed with the brakes locked.
 Seems there is a peculiarity where, if the parking brake lever is out just a bit, every time you push the brakes in flight, maneuvering, you set them just a bit tighter.
 Happened to my dad and I in a Cessna 140 in Guatemala City when I was kid too, for the same reason.
 Caught the prop, but that was bad enough.

 Also, don't be in a hurry to turn off the runway.
 Wait until you're going slow enough to control the centrifugal force the turn will create.
 Almost ground-looped a Twin Beech one night trying to make an early turnoff to help a Commuter landing the opposite direction, on a dead calm spring evening.
 Once she started to rotate I knew I was in trouble.
-Full inside engine, and full opposite brake--and a wonderfully forgiving airplane--saved my bacon.
+Full inside engine and full outside brake--and a wonderfully forgiving airplane--saved my bacon.
 I know a biplane pilot that suffered a more unhappy outcome when he allowed the tower to hurry him.

 Here's the Twin Beech we fly now landing, at Flabob.

 The B-52 (30 seconds into video), The Cessna 190/195 and some light planes had crosswind gear so you could actually point into the wind and land sideways.
-I flown a 195 with the option and it works up to a point, but it sure is spooky.
+I flew a 195 with the option and it works up to a point, but it sure is spooky.
 Here's a Stinson with the Goodyear gear.

 If things aren't going well GO AROUND!
 Don't get so mentally committed to landing that you forget to cock yourself in go-around mode.
 But make the decision early.
 If you wait too long all you'll do by adding power is add energy to the crash.
-This is what happened to a guy at CRQ* who at least tried to go around, but when he was 90º to the runway dragged the poor bird into the air only to stall it into the tree.
+This is what happened to a guy at CRQ* who at least tried to go around, but when he was 90º to the runway he dragged the poor bird into the air only to stall it into a tree.
 He'd have been better off to chop the power and take his licks, me thinks.
 Mighta caught a wingtip and/or the prop, but at least he wouldn't have had to rebuild the whole airplane.

 *From the NTSB (http://tinyurl.com/yj4ovx2)